GenZtechies/gzt-meet/README.md

 # General Information

 > GenZMeet was created by GenZtechies for having meetings with members and other individuals outisde the comunnity.

-> Our video conferencing apps allows Unlimited number of meetings.
+> Our video conferencing apps allows:
+- Unlimited number of meetings.
-Live captioning during meetings.
+- Live captioning during meetings.
-Compatible across devices.
+- Compatibility across devices.